SpoonLabs/nopol/nopol/doc/classes.md

 ## ConditionalReplacer
-This processor should only be used when dealing with statement that have a conditional problem (the statement applies to `SpoonConditionalPredicate`).
+This processor should only be used when dealing with statement that have a conditional problem.
 The only thing it does is setting the condition to `true` or `false` (angelic value).
 It does so using a code snippet with Spoon to transform the corresponding `CtExpression<Boolean>`.

 The code snippet refers to a static variable `ConditionalValueHolder.VARIABLE_NAME` which, of course, can be changed dynamically.
 Therefore, the modified file with the attached code snippet needs only to be recompiled once (after the insertion of the code snippet).
 If the code snippet didn't refer to a static value and instead had the hardcoded value `true` or `false`, then one would need to recompile the code each time he wants to change the angelic value.
 This is because Spoon lets the programmer modify the AST of `*.java` files, but the JVM loads compiled `*.class` files.

 ## ConditionalAdder
-This processor receives a statement that may need a precondition before its execution (the statement applies to `SpoonStatementPredicate`), and it wraps it inside a `CtIf` element (`if/then` statement).
+This processor receives a statement that may need a precondition before its execution and it wraps it inside a `CtIf` element (`if/then` statement).
 The precondition value is set to `true` or `false` (angelic value).
 Again, this instrumentation of the code is achieved using Spoon.

 ## Level